Leeds manager hunt latest - candidate ruled out amid backlash, Skubala meeting planned

-Leeds United manager hunt latest - candidate ruled out following backlash, Skubala meeting planned
+Leeds United manager hunt latest - candidate ruled out amid backlash, Skubala meeting planned

 Leeds United have confirmed that Alfred Schreuder will not be their new manager, as the hunt for Jesse Marsch’s replacement continues.